micmejia/bible-dump/AMPC/Luke/Luke 8.md

-And Joanna, the wife of Chuza, Herod's household manager; and Susanna; and many others, who ministered to _and_ provided for [^a]_Him and_ them out of their property _and_ personal belongings.
+And Joanna, the wife of Chuza, Herod's household manager; and Susanna; and many others, who ministered to _and_ provided for _Him and_ them out of their property _and_ personal belongings.